-(N)= number of muscle; *p<0.001
+(N)= number of muscles; *p<0.001

-In order to verify the functional consequence of the reduction of neuronal activity in the masticatory muscles, the total mandibular force of these patients was measured during the three experimental phases (Figure 3).
-Such force intensity values directly represent the level of recruitment of motor units voluntarily activated by the upper motor centers of these patients, through αMN fibers.
-There was a reduction of 17.68% (p <0.05) and 14.61% of mandibular force after 30 and 90 days of BTX-A application, respectively.
+In order to verify the functional consequence of reduced neuronal activity in the masticatory muscles, the total mandibular force of the patients was measured during the three experimental phases (Figure 3).
+Such force intensity values represent directly the level of recruitment of motor units activated voluntarily by the upper motor centers of patients, through αMN fibers.
+There was a reduction of 17.68% (p <0.05) and 14.61% in mandibular force after 30 and 90 days of BTX-A application, respectively.

-However, to evaluate the action of the toxin in muscle tone modulation, which involves the activity of gamma motor neurons, the degree of buccal opening was measured (Figure 4) through a mandibular goniometer coupled to the system.
-There was an increase in the degree of openness (p <0.05) after 30 days of toxin administration, suggesting that BTX-A acts on both the recruitment of new units (alphaMN) and the muscle contraction state (gammaMN).
+However, to evaluate the action of the toxin in muscle tone modulation, which involves the activity of gamma-motorneurons, the degree of mouth opening was measured (Figure 4) with a mandibular goniometer coupled to the system.
+There was an increase in the degree of openness (p <0.05) after 30 days of toxin administration, suggesting that BTX-A acts on both the recruitment of new units (alphaMN) and the condition of muscle contraction (gammaMN).

 Discussion

-The use of a zygomatic implant as an option in the rehabilitation of maxilectomized patients with tumors in the buccomaxillofacial complex was introduced by Brãnemark in 1988 [14].
-In 1990, this technique was also recommended for patients with severe maxillary reabsorption [15, 16].
-The major advantage of the zygomatic implant is to eliminate the maxillary sinus lift and bone grafts, as well as the possibility of using prostheses after immediate loading [17].
-The anchorage obtained in the zygoma region contrasts with the bone quality of the posterior maxilla region, predominantly type IV.
-The zygoma bone is used as an anchorage for placement of implants for facial prostheses.
-For all these reasons, the zygoma bone should be considered as a constant anchorage for the rehabilitation of jaws with severe bone resorption [18].
+The use of a zygomatic implant as an option in the rehabilitation of patients subjected to maxillectomy, with tumors in the oral and maxillofacial complex, was introduced by Brãnemark in 1988 [14].
+In 1990, this technique was also recommended for patients with severe maxillary resorption [15, 16].
+The major advantages of the zygomatic implant are to eliminate the maxillary sinus lift and bone grafts and potentially use prostheses after immediate loading [17].
+The anchorage obtained in the zygomatic region contrasts with the bone quality of the posterior maxillary region, predominantly type IV.
+The zygomatic bone is used as an anchorage for placing implants for facial prostheses.
+For all these reasons, the zygomatic bone should be considered a constant anchorage for the rehabilitation of jaws with severe bone resorption [18].

-The implantation on this anatomical area requires great technical improvement and professional ability due to the surrounding structures that surround the surgical procedure, as well as the presence of temporomandibular dysfunction, which is characterized by a substantial increase in masticatory force, and may compromise the bone repair process, especially in the situation of immediate loading application [4].
+The implantation on this anatomical area requires great technical development and professional skill due to the structures surrounding the surgical procedure, as well as the presence of temporomandibular disorder (TMD), which is characterized by a substantial increase in masticatory force and may compromise the bone repair process, especially for immediate loading [4].

-Botulinum toxin, initially applied for aesthetic purposes, has been used for a wide range of motor dysfunctions such as TMD, trigeminal pain, migraine and control of bruxism [19, 20].
-Its mechanism of action, while not fully understood, is well established and its application has already been recognized and approved by several institutions related to pharmacological agents.
+Botulinum toxin, initially applied for aesthetic purposes, has been used for a wide range of motor dysfunctions such as TMD, trigeminal pain, migraine, and control of bruxism [19, 20].
+Its action mechanism, while not fully understood, is well established and its application has already been recognized and approved by several institutions related to pharmacological agents.

 Botulinum toxin may be an alternative for the treatment of bruxism.
-This technique is considered safe and effective in the treatment of various forms of neurological disorders which favors its indication [21].
-However, this treatment has disadvantages such as high cost, requires a professional who has mastered pharmacology concepts and good knowledge of anatomy, and should be indicated for cases of severe bruxism.
-In this sense, they reported that the advantage of applying the toxin to other techniques is evident, since the bruxist will continue to tighten his teeth, while with the use of BTX there will be a relaxation in the chewing muscles, which helps in osseointegration once that great part of the loss of implant is due to the masticatory trauma, if it is a conservative procedure, with an excellent final result [22].
+This technique is considered safe and effective in the treatment of various forms of neurological disorders, which favors its indication [21].
+However, this treatment has disadvantages such as high cost, the need for a professional specialized on pharmacological concepts and good anatomy knowledge, and the indication for cases of severe bruxism.
+Therefore, the obvious advantage of applying the toxin in other techniques has been reported, considering that patients with bruxism will continue to clench their teeth, while they will relax the masticatory muscles with the use of BTX.
+This aids osseointegration, because a great part of implant loss is due to masticatory trauma, in the case of a conservative procedure, with excellent results [22].